 Monkey bread has been a family favorite ever since my son was a toddler.
 We made this the other night and I let the kids do all of it with very minor supervision.
 Katy is still talking about it.
 Last night when I put her into bed she said “Mama, I really liked making that monkey bread, can we make it again sometime?”

-You’ll need: Flaky layers biscuits, margarine, cinnamon, and sugar.
+You’ll need: Flaky layers biscuits, butter, cinnamon, and sugar.
 That’s it!

 Measure out about a cup of sugar and 1 1/2 T of cinnamon into a bowl.